 These procedures are performed in a Cardiac Catheterization Laboratory (Cath Lab).

 The physician inserts a thin, flexible tube (the catheter) through a sheath in your arm or leg.
 This maneuvers toward your heart.
 A non-toxic dye is injected to make it possible for the physician to visualize the coronary arteries.
 In addition, blood pressure recordings may be made in the various chambers of your heart, and valve function can be examined.
 Pictures will be taken with specialized cameras.

 When the blockage is located, a balloon catheter is placed in the narrowed artery and slowly inflated to press the fatty deposits against the artery walls.
 This allows the blood to flow more freely to the heart muscle.

 In many cases, superior results can be obtained if the cardiologist inserts a stent into the area of the blockage and expands it with the balloon.
 A stent is an expandable wire mesh tube, sized to fit your artery.
 Once in place, a stent can provide a better channel for blood flow through the artery, with a better long-term result.
-A new device --the drug eluting stent -- is also used in certain circumstances.

 What happens after the procedure?